-Quality is infinitely preferable to quantity in my book.
-Unlike teenagers who seem to think that having thousands of Facebook friends means they are popular.
+When thinking about my good friends, quality is infinitely preferable to quantity in my book.
+Unlike Millennials who seem to think that having thousands of Facebook friends and Instagram followers means they are popular.
 And I am backed up by science – apparently it is proven that 150 friends is the most any of us can actually cope with.
 And, how many of us can honestly say we have that many friends?
 This brings to mind the only memorable piece of advice my father ever gave me: “You can count your friends on one hand.
 All the others are acquaintances.”

 I have never had a Best Friend.
 (Cue violins).
 You know, one particular person who you do everything with and can call at any time of the day or night to discuss your trials and triumphs.
-For a start, although I seem to be very open about everything, in actual fact I am quite secretive about what’s really important to me.
-So it’s never been high on my ‘to do’ list to have a best friend to contact the instant that something amazing/ghastly/amusing/spooky happens to me.
+To be fair, although I appear to be very open about everything, in actual fact I am quite secretive about what’s really important to me.
+So it’s never been high on my ‘to do’ list to have a bosom buddy to contact the instant that something amazing/ghastly/amusing/spooky happens to me.

 So, am I unusual?
 Or simply unpopular?
 If I’m honest, I think I prefer to have several close-ish girl friends (all of whom I like very much but for different reasons) for the various parts of my life: my business partner, cinema buddy, walking companions, those I hell raise with (not very often these days!), one for bitching, one for philosophical conversation, one who prefers popcorn / Top Gun and another for sushi / a visit to the V&A. These wonderful women rarely get to meet each other.
 In truth, I’m not 100% sure they’d get on.

 I realise that these platonic female relationships are great for sharing all those feelings, thoughts and experiences that so many of our male counterparts don’t seem to have the faculty to listen to properly.
 The support that only another woman can seem to give you apparently creates more serotonin which in turn promotes a feeling of wellbeing.